-The school will be located on the first floor of the office building at 1650 Telstar Drive, Suite 110 in Colorado Springs, Colorado.
-The school is comprised of 5200 square feet, and the building offers a guard gated entrance as well as a cafeteria.
+The school is located on the first floor of the office building at 1650 Telstar Drive, Suite 110 in Colorado Springs, Colorado.
+The school is comprised of approximately 6000 square feet, and the building offers a guard gated entrance as well as a cafeteria.
 The school is also conveniently located near the Promenade Shops which open up multiple work-study opportunities!

 Q: How will your courses be affected by the Covid-19 situation in our state?

 As a public school, we will follow all state requirements for Covid-19 mitigation.
 Our classrooms will be large enough to ensure adequate spacing for students and we will do everything possible to ensure students are safe in the classroom.

 Q: What if I want to take a class you don’t offer?